W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

-The one-dimensional version of such integrals, that is where the integrals over $\C$ are replaced by integrals over $(0,1)$ (or a suitable contour), and for which the insertion points are at $z=0$, $z=1$ and $z=\infty$, are nothing but $\mathfrak g$-Selberg integrals:
+The one-dimensional version of such integrals (whose connection with Dotsenko-Fateev integrals is well-known~\cite{Aomoto, Neretin}), that is where the integrals range over $(0,1)$ (or a suitable contour) instead of $\C$, and for which $N=3$ with $z_1=0$, $z_2=1$ and $z_3=\infty$, are given by $\mathfrak g$-Selberg integrals :